Posts

 Desktop Wallpaper Vinyl

-One Hit Wonders: John Fred & His Playboy Band (1968)
+One Hit Wonder: John Fred & His Playboy Band (1968)

 Image

-Judy in Disguise (With Glasses) John Fred & His Playboy Band From the album: Agnes English B-side: Out of Left Field Released: October 1967 Songwriters: John Fred Gourrier, Andrew Bernard John Fred Gourrier was known by his stage name John Fred.
+Judy in Disguise (With Glasses) John Fred & His Playboy Band From the album: Agnes English B-side: Out of Left Field Released: October 1967 Songwriters: John Fred Gourrier, Andrew Bernard John Fred Gourrier was known by his stage name, John Fred.
 A blue-eyed American soul, swamp pop, rock, and roll performer from Louisiana, he's best known for the hit single "Judy In Disguise (with Glasses)," a parody of The Beatles ' " Lucy In The Sky With Diamonds ."
 According to one story, John Fred thought the lyric was " Lucy in disguise with diamonds " when he first heard the Beatles' number.
 But Fred said he came up with the idea while touring southern states in 1967 behind his minor hit "Agnes English."

-David Bowie: Rock 'n Roll with Me (1974)
+Rock 'n Roll with Me: David Bowie (1974)

 Image